FCACollin/cv/cv.md

 - **Expertise**: academic observational studies, academic real-world evidence, genetics biomarker identification, predictive algorithms, publication support, reporting automation.
-- **Misc. assignements**:
+- **Misc. assignments**:
   - 2021 Real-World Evidence - Multiple Sclerosis (MS): analysis
     of Polish mortality data - MS as primary cause of death.
   - 2021 Real-World Evidence - Multiple Sclerosis (MS): Associations
     between Immunoglobulin against S or P SARS-COV-2 proteins in a pool of RRMS patients.
   - 2021 Clinical study - Investigate the relations between
-    baryatric surgery, endocannabinoid systems and diabetes.
+    bariatric surgery, endocannabinoid systems and diabetes.
   - 2020 Clinical study - micro-RNA and diabetes.
-  - 2020 Real-World Evidence - Multiple Sclerosis (MS): analysis of public eletronic health records for the evaluation of MS therapies in Poland from 2014 to 2018.
+  - 2020 Real-World Evidence - Multiple Sclerosis (MS): analysis of public electronic health records for the evaluation of MS therapies in Poland from 2014 to 2018.

-## Aug 2018 to Dec 2019 (1.5 years), the Medical University of Białystok, Poland
+## Aug 2018 to Dec 2019 (1.5 years), the Medical University of Bialystok, Poland

 **Human Genetics/Expert in Sciences and Technology** in the Centre for bioinformatics and data analysis.
 Provided research support for data analysis,